hapax/hapax.github.io/assets/chuzenji.md

 In a perversely literal obedience to the latter, both lake and mountain were closed to women, horses and cows for over a thousand years.

+The town, called variously Chuzenji and Okunikko (奥日光, "inner Nikko"), is defined by what it is near.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake1.png" />
     <figcaption><i>The pier.</i></figcaption>